Across the general aviation community, a number of organizations coordinate the use of business airplanes and other assets for humanitarian purposes.

 AERObridge (formerly known as Corporate Aviation Responding to Emergencies, or C.A.R.E.) is the all-volunteer group that coordinated the bulk of company and individual flight-related donations during the 2010 Haiti crisis.
 During non-crisis times the group helps match people in need with transportation on business aircraft.

 Air Care Alliance is a nonprofit public benefit umbrella group that lists and supports ALL known volunteer pilot and similar charitable GA groups.
 ACA lists and make referrals to more than 65 aviation relief organizations of various kinds.
-Click here for a listing of all groups.

 Air Serv International is a non-sectarian not-for-profit provider of “last mile” air transportation for humanitarian programs and disaster relief operations worldwide.
 In the past decade, Air Serv has flown more than 230,000 aid development workers and 1,600 metric tons of emergency supplies to remote areas.
 Professional pilots “with humanitarian hearts, cross-cultural sensitivity and Cessna Caravan or Twin Otter experience” should contact Danielle Payant, Air Serv director of flight operations at email@example.com.